datagucc/IdleCity/README.md

 I want to make this decision thoughtfully, and with concrete data.
 So this project will help me analyze several essential aspects:

-The weather, of course, first - to identify places where the light and climate suit me.
+1. The **weather**, of course, first - to identify places where the light and climate suit me.

-But also the job market, because you can't live on hot air alone.
+2. But also the **job market**, because you can't live on hot air alone.

-The cost of living and purchasing power, to avoid unpleasant surprises.
+3. The **cost of living and purchasing power**, to avoid unpleasant surprises.

-And accessibility by plane, because staying connected to my roots in Belgium remains important.
+4. And **accessibility** by plane, because staying connected to my roots in Belgium remains important.

 This is the kind of project you don't do just for the technicalities, but because it makes sense.
 And I want to build it properly, like a real data engineering project, with a robust, automated architecture that can be easily reused later.